tvdherik/cfdguide/README.md

 Download the Guide **[here](https://github.com/tvdherik/cfdguide/raw/main/cfdguide.pdf)** (57 pages).

 ### Author
-T. J. Herik - XLabs Research Assistant, Mechanical Engineer, Aerospace Engineer, Mathematician.
+T. J. Herik - XLabs HDR Candidate, Mechanical Engineer, Aerospace Engineer, Mathematician.

 ### The Guide
 This guide was produced to provide a CFD walkthrough for beginner PhD, MPhil, etc. students completing experimental hyperonics research in the University of Queenslands, XLabs super-orbital expansion tube laboratory.
 The guide offers a revision of key theory as well as tutorials to produce Hyperonsic CFD from the ground up in Eilmer4.